-Create a New Connection Resource ×
+Create a New Connection Resource X

-A Connection resource is used to establish communications with an Connector data source or with a server using HTTP authentication.
-You need to create connections for each type of data source or each HTTP server you wish to communicate with.
+A Connection resource is used to establish communications with an Connector data source or with using HTTP authentication.
+You need to create connections for each type of data source or each you wish to communicate with.
 Enter a name and, optionally, a description for this Connection.
-The name will appear in the Composer Detail Pane and in choice lists when you are prompted for objects in Composer.
-The name may not contain the characters: $U: ? " <> . $ Names are case insensitive.
+T appear in the Composer Detail Pane and in choice lists when you are prompted for objects in Con name may not contain the characters: V:? " <>.
+Names are case insensitive.

 Name:

-OracleConnection
+OracleConnection -

 Description:

-Purpose: Input
+Purpose: Input -

-Output:
+Output: Bemarks:

-Flemarks:
+Hemanks:

 ,

-Help () Cancel
+Help () Sack Next > Cancel